chaos-mesh/website/docs/integrate-chaos-mesh-into-github-actions.md

         - master
   ```

-- Install CI related environment
+- Install the CI-related environment.

-  This configuration specifies Ubuntu operating system and creates a a kind cluster using helm/kind-action.
-After that, it exports information about the cluster.
-Finally, it checks out the GitHub repository the workflow is about to access.
+  This configuration specifies the operating system (Ubuntu) and creates a Kind cluster using helm/kind-action.
+After that, it prints the cluster information.
+Finally, it checks out the GitHub repository that the workflow is to access.

   ```yaml
   jobs: